OpenMDAO/OpenMDAO-Procedures/release/index.rst

-Assuming all of the ``release test`` commands succeeded, the final step is to run ``release finalize``, which will place the new release on the ``openmdao.org`` website and update and tag the dev branch of the official OpenMDAO-Framework repository on GitHub.
+Assuming all of the ``release test`` commands succeeded, the final step is to run ``release finalize``, which will place the new release on the ``openmdao.org`` website and update and tag the master branch of the official OpenMDAO-Framework repository on GitHub.
-Since this updates the dev branch, it will trigger automated branch tests.
+Since this updates the master branch, it will not trigger automated branch tests.
+Only a push from master to dev will do that.

 Running ``release finalize`` with ``-h`` will display the following help message: